All the answers to your questions on a self-organised W Trek in Chilean Patagonia

 When is the best time to go

-If go from mid-March to late-April, you’ll be visiting the park in its autumn months.
-During time, when I visited the park myself, you’ll see spectacular autumn colours and breathtaking sunsets.
+If you go from mid-March to late-April, you’ll be visiting the park in its autumn months.
+During this time, which is when I visited the park myself, you’ll see spectacular autumn colours and breathtaking sunsets.
 Trails aren’t too crowded, but most accommodation in the park was booked out.